bergel/ISCL/README.md

 Hint: for ease of managing ruby gems, consider using [rbenv](https://github.com/rbenv/rbenv).

-## Edit and test locally
+### Staying up-to-date

+The [official doc](https://jekyllrb.com/docs/upgrading/) recommends updating Jekyll often via `bundle update jekyll`.

+## Changing the website

-The following command generates the website and starts a server to test it locally in your computer (<http://127.0.0.1:4000>).
+The following command generates the website locally in your computer and starts a server to test it (<http://127.0.0.1:4000>):

 ```bash
 $ bundle exec jekyll serve --livereload
 ```
-When jekyll detects a change in your source files, it regenerates the website and refreshes the browser.
+When jekyll detects a change in source files, it regenerates the website and refreshes the browser.

-You can freely **commit** and **push** changes without any effect in the published website.

 **Note**: The `--incremental` option reduces the time to regenerate.
 However, in `jekyll 3.7.3` this option doesn't work well with inline news (`index.html` isn't regenerated).